 Prostate cancer is fueled by male hormones, which are called androgens.
 The primary male androgen is testosterone.
 Hormone therapy also called androgen deprivation therapy, or ADT, stops your body from making testosterone to stop or shrink the tumor.

-Can Prostate Cancer Be Prevented?
+Can this cancer be prevented?
 Doing things that are “heart healthy”, will also keep your prostate healthy.
-Eating right, exercising, watching your weight, and not smoking can be good for your health and help you avoid prostate cancer.
+Eating right, exercising, watching your weight, and not smoking can be good for your health and help you it.
 These are no guarantees.
 But they do help.

 Dr. Rob Hamilton, Prostate Cancer Canada spokesperson and Urologic Oncologist, Princess Margaret Cancer Centre, stated on the Prostate cancer website that, “the gap between awareness and action means many Canadian men are putting themselves at risk for late prostate cancer detection – when the chance of survival decreases.”

-It is encouraging that medicine has advanced significantly, and prostate cancer is no longer a death warrant.
+It is encouraging that medicine has advanced significantly, and this cancer is no longer a death warrant.
 Advance knowledge and early detection will remain mission critical